home-assistant/home-assistant.io/source/_components/insteon_plm.markdown

 ### {% linkable_title Autodiscovery %}

 The first time autodiscovery runs, the duration may require up to 20 seconds per device.
-Subsiquent startups will occur much quicker using cached device information.
+Subsequent startups will occur much quicker using cached device information.
 If a device is not recognized during autodiscovery, you can add the device to the **device_override** configuration.